 One arm of the DPP research study examined the efficacy of metformin as a pharmacologic agent to prevent the onset of type 2 diabetes in high-risk people.
 Results indicated that metformin reduced diabetes onset by 31%, whereas lifestyle intervention reduced the risk for diabetes onset by 58% [2].
 Metformin was found to be most effective in younger, more obese patients and showed little benefit for those 60 to 85 years of age [2].
-Reviews of more than two decades of clinical use have demonstrated that metformin is generally well-tolerated and safe and beneficial for diabetes prevention among higherrisk patients [106; 107].
-It also may be beneficial for patients who are unable to adhere to lifestyle changes [108].
+Reviews of more than two decades of clinical use have demonstrated that metformin is generally well-tolerated and safe and beneficial for diabetes prevention among higherrisk patients [101; 102].
+It also may be beneficial for patients who are unable to adhere to lifestyle changes [103].

 Long-term use of metformin therapy has been associated with vitamin B12 deficiency.
-The ADA recommends periodic B12 measurement in patients treated with metformin, particularly those with anemia or peripheral neuropathy [15].
+The ADA recommends periodic B12 measurement in patients treated with metformin, particularly those with anemia or peripheral neuropathy [13].

-As of 2020, no drug is approved by the FDA to prevent diabetes or treat insulin resistance.
-However, the ADA recommends that metformin therapy be considered for the prevention of diabetes in certain patients, including [15]:
+As of 2023, no drug is approved by the FDA to prevent diabetes or treat insulin resistance.
+However, the ADA recommends that metformin therapy be considered for the prevention of diabetes in certain patients, including [13]:

-- Those with prediabetes, especially with BMI ≥ 35
+- Those with prediabetes, especially with BMI ≥35

 - Those younger than 60 years of age

 - Women with prior gestational diabetes

-In addition to lifestyle measures, the American Diabetes Association recommends metformin therapy for prevention of type 2 diabetes should be considered in those with prediabetes, especially for those with BMI \geq 35, those younger than 60 years of age, and women with prior gestational diabetes.
+In addition to lifestyle measures, the American Diabetes Association recommends metformin therapy for prevention of type 2 diabetes should be considered in those with prediabetes, especially those 25 to 59 years of age with BMI \geq 35, higher fasting plasma glucose (e.g., \geq 110 mg/dL), and higher A1c (e.g., \geq 6.0%), and in individuals with prior gestational diabetes mellitus.

-(https://care.diabetesjournals.org/content/44/ Supplement_1.
-Last accessed January 15, 2021.)
+(https://diabetesjournals.org/care/issue/47/ Supplement_1.
+Last accessed January 10, 2024.)